 11. Record Your Calls

-One helpful sales training tool is recording your sales calls so you can listen to them later.
-Sales managers also often find it beneficial to listen to their sales representatives calls to help them identify what’s working and where they can improve.
-It’s also helpful to use in training new sales reps on best practices and mistakes to avoid.
+One helpful sales management training tool is recording your sales calls so you can listen to them later.
+Sales managers also often find it beneficial to listen to their sales reps calls to help them identify what’s working and where they can improve.

 Selling over the phone isn’t the only effective way to have sales conversations where you aren’t in-person with your prospect.
 Video conferencing is an excellent way to bring in body language and engage prospects on a computer or mobile device.

-For example, RingCentral is a voice-over-internet-protocol (VoIP) program that allows you to make phone calls or video calls.
+For example, Zoom is a videoconferencing program that allows you to easily schedule and conduct video calls.
 It’s extremely easy for both sales reps and prospects to enter a video meeting without downloading and installing cumbersome software.
 Plus, it has a robust mobile app, so you can connect with prospects no matter where you are.
-Sign up for a free trial today to get started.
+Sign up today to get started.